 While all criminal records can be negatively perceived, only violent crimes are perceived more negatively than dishonest crimes because they are considered a direct reflection of an individual’s personal integrity.
 If you have been charged with theft, it is imperative that you are represented by an experienced Arundel Mills theft lawyer, who can build a strong defense to the charges.

 Maryland’s criminal statute defines theft as taking unauthorized control of property that you intend to permanently deprive the owner of or that you use, conceal, or abandon, which results in the owner being deprived of it.
 The property being recovered would not alter the charge as long as those elements were met at the time that it was taken.
 In Arundel Mills, theft includes larceny, larceny by trick, larceny after trust, shoplifting, false pretenses, embezzlement, and receiving stolen property.
 Identity fraud can also be considered a form of theft.

 Robbery, burglary, and other crimes that involve theft, but include the use of a weapon, entering someone’s home, or resulted in injury to the property owner are charged separately and often in addition to a theft charge.
 As a result, the penalties a person may face are very serious.
-In these cases, speaking with a lawyer skilled in handling theft charges becomes increasingly important.
+In these cases, speaking with an attorney skilled in handling Arundel Mills theft charges becomes increasingly important.

 Penalties for a Theft Conviction

 Theft in Arundel County is classified as either a misdemeanor offense or felony theft.
 When the value of the property taken is less than $100, it is a misdemeanor offense and is generally not punishable with more than 90 days incarceration, a fine that does not exceed $500, or both.
 If the value of the item taken is more than $100, but less than $1,000, it constitutes a more serious misdemeanor with a penalty of up to 18 months imprisonment, a fine up to $5,000, or both.